YuTian8328/alfred/APPTAINER_USAGE.md

 $ apptainer exec --nv ai2thor-Xvfb.sif bash

 # inside the container
- # create a virtual env and install packages needed for the project
+ # create a virtual environment and install packages needed for the project
+ # by default, apptainer will bind the present working folder (along with some system folders) to the container,
+ # so this environment is writable and accessible both inside and outside the container
   python3 -m venv --system-site-packages ./myenv source ./myenv/bin/activate pip install -r requirements.txt